-According to this silver article, from the time of Spain's conquering of the "new world" the value of gold in relation to silver maintained a relatively stable ratio of 15½ over 1.
+According to this article on the silver standard, from the time of Spain's conquering of the "new world" the value of gold in relation to silver maintained a relatively stable ratio of 15½ over 1.
 A British pound note could be exchanged at the Bank of England for one gold sovereign (with 7.322 grams of gold) or 20 silver shillings (with 5.655 grams of silver), thus staying close to this ratio, and establishing relative stability with business and government contracts worldwide.

 Spain and the USSR had this in common at the outbreak of World War 2, neither reported their holdings to

-However at the end of the war the USSR holdings appear to have also become negligible, with much of the gold apparently ending up on deposit in the US.
+However at the end of World War 2, the USSR holdings appear to have also become negligible, with much of the gold apparently ending up on deposit in the US.

 ** End of Report